Usernameyouneverthought/Usernameyouneverthought/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other inquisitive minds
 - ⚡ Fun fact: I love to read books and researching interesting topics
 - 🎯 2021 Goals: Overcome Procastination
+- 😬 A lurker

 ### Connect with me: